 The surname Houghland was first found in Yorkshire at either High Hoyland, Upper or Lower Hoyland, and Hoyland Swaine.
 All three parishes and villages are listed in the Domesday Book of 1086: Holand for Hoyland High; Hoiland for Hoyland Nether; and Hollande for Hoyland Swaine.

 All of the villages literally mean "cultivated land on or near a hill-spur," from the Old English words "hoh" + "land."
 The latter "Swaine" variant is believed to be a manorial affix added in the 12th century from a man called, Swein.

 Early History of the Houghland family

-Another 191 words (14 lines of text) covering the years 1187, 1147, 1172, 1591 and 1673 are included under the topic Early Houghland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Houghland research.
+Another 97 words (7 lines of text) covering the years 1187, 1147, 1172, 1540, 1600, 1540, 1591 and 1673 are included under the topic Early Houghland History in all our PDF Extended History products and printed products wherever possible.

 Houghland Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Houghland include Howland, Hoyland and others.

 Early Notables of the Houghland family (pre 1700)